 Tetrahydrocannabinol, the main active ingredient in cannabis, is linked to changes in how oxygen "travels" through the brain.
 This may correlate with changes in brain functions in the long-term, a new study argues.

-Cannabis, or marijuana - the drug extracted from various species of the cannabis plant - is the most widely used illicit drug in the United States, according to data from the 2015 National Survey on Drug Use and Health.
+Cannabis is the most widely used illicit drug in the United States, according to data from the 2015 National Survey on Drug Use and Health.